MicrosoftDocs/windowsserverdocs/WindowsServerDocs/remote/remote-desktop-services/rds-reactivate-deactivate-license-server.md

 ## Deactive a license server

-You may have to deactivate a license server if the certificate of the server expires or become damaged, or if you redeploy the server.
-You are prompted to reactivate the license server when its registration expires.
+You may have to deactivate a license server if the certificate of the server expires, gets damaged, or if you redeploy the server.

 The following steps describe how to deactivate a license server: